Everything You Need to Know About Montana Corporations:

 Includes Montana corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Montana Articles of Incorporation
+Filing the Montana Articles of Incorporation

 There are a few different types of corporation you can choose from: Benefit, General, Close, Professional or Close Professional.
 Most corporations are “General For Profit Corporations.”

 The other types of corporations are governed by different acts in the Montana Code and have additional restrictions and requirements.
 Generally speaking, professional corporations are for state-license service providers (like doctors and lawyers), benefit corporations have a business purpose with a public benefit, and close corporations are limited to 25 shareholders and typically restrict share transfers.

 Your name must include “Corporation,” “Incorporated,” “Company,” “Limited” or an abbreviation of one of these words.
 Most corporations keep it short and sweet with “Corp” or “Inc.”

 For your Montana registered agent, you can choose an “existing agent” (like Northwest) or “new agent” (like yourself or someone in your corporation) and enter their name.
 Tick the box to confirm that your registered agent has consented to serve this position.
 Tip: We recommend Northwest for your registered agent.